jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

  original query nodes for each replication, and make a subgraph of the query graph including only those nodes.
 If it's isomorphic between the replication units then it's good.

+--- next day ---

+Well I've done a bunch of thinking about how to represent this datastructure in a way that's useful for the things we need to be able to do with it.

+I'm thinking that we may be able to represent everything in one big graph after all, and to be able to do so *without* encapsulating subgraphs.
+It might still be useful to think in terms of encapsulations, but let's see how this looks.

+--- like two weeks later ---

+Ok, I've taken some time to do other stuff and now I'm back.
+I really want to tackle this datastructure decision once and for all, and then get it implemented, so here's how it's going to go.

+We're going to have a class `ReplicationGraph`.
+This is going to contain both a graph representation of the nodes, and also a tree for the nesting of our `ReplicationUnit` class.
+This class will contain a list of all the nodes it contains at the top level, as well as another list of all the `ReplicationUnit`s that it contains.

+I think the `ReplicationGraph` will also need to include a mapping from the RGNodes back to the original query nodes.
+This will be a one to many mapping.
+It might also be useful to store a separate mapping from edge pairs back to a "lowest common denominator".
+This LCD would be the deepest RU which encapsulates both nodes from the edge.
+This information should be useful to have cached.
+However, I think this is basically just an optimisation, so it's probably not actually necessary.

+Let's get started.